 Common eye injuries include:

 - Traumatic injury to the eye.
-This includes injuries resulting from an accident including cuts to the eye, projectile objects hitting the face, or other blunt forces that injure the eye area.
+This includes injuries resulting from an accident, including cuts to the eye, projectile objects hitting the face, or other blunt forces that injure the eye area.
 A traumatic injury to the eye can also be the result of an injury that breaks the facial bones around the eye causing additional damage and trauma.

-In addition, an injured eye can be extremely painful.
-The pain itself can be disruptive to maintaining your career, and attending to your business needs.
-A detached cornea is also a serious eye injury that can result in vision issues and pain, requiring additional medical care.
+An injured eye can be extremely painful.
+The pain itself can be disruptive to the performance of your professional duties.
+A detached cornea is also a serious eye injury that can result in vision loss and pain, requiring additional medical care, including surgery.

-There are a multitude of eye conditions that also impair vision.
-The loss of visual acuity and the ability to have full fine visual perception caused by these medical conditions can prevent the performance of your essential duties of your specialty necessitating medical care and receipt of disability insurance benefits.
+There are a multitude of eye conditions that impair vision.
+The loss of visual acuity and the ability to have full fine visual perception caused by these medical conditions can prevent the performance of the essential duties of your specialty necessitating medical care and the receipt of disability insurance benefits.

 Applying for Disability Insurance Benefits with the Help of a Philadelphia Eye Injury Lawyer

-When it comes time to apply for disability insurance benefits due to not being able to work due to your eye injury or eye related medical condition, relying on experienced eye injury attorneys to guide you through the application process is imperative.
-After the application for disability insurance benefits is complete, your eye injury attorney will handle any necessary negotiations, settlements, and appeals with your disability insurance company.
-While medical professionals have experience with insurance companies, this is an entirely different process and experience.
+When it comes time to apply for disability insurance benefits for your eye injury or eye-related medical condition, relying on experienced eye injury attorneys to guide you through the application process is imperative.
+After the application for disability insurance benefits is complete, your eye injury attorney will handle any negotiations, settlements, or appeals with your disability insurance company.
+While medical professionals may have some experience with insurance companies, this is a unique, complex process and experience.
 The insurance company will try to find any basis to argue that you can be working despite your severe eye injury.
 You need a disability insurance lawyer to fight for your eye injury disability insurance benefits, and Seltzer & Associates has nationwide experience obtaining disability insurance benefits for clients.

-The process can be complicated and contentious, and partnering with an experienced disability insurance attorney will help you in securing your disability insurance benefits for your eye injury or eye related medical condition.
+The process can be complicated and contentious, and partnering with an experienced disability insurance attorney will help you secure disability insurance benefits for your eye injury or eye-related medical condition.
 Just as you seek the best outcome for your patients, Seltzer & Associates will seek the best outcome for you and work to secure your benefits.

 Contact a Philadelphia Eye Injury Lawyer

-Do not hesitate to take action to seek disability insurance benefits due to your eye injury or eye related medical condition.
-Medical personnel who have suffered an eye injury or medical condition preventing them from working should contact Seltzer & Associates to discuss their case and eligibility for disability insurance benefits.
+Do not hesitate to take action in seeking disability insurance benefits due to your eye injury or eye-related medical condition.
+Medical personnel who have suffered an eye injury or illness preventing them from working should contact Seltzer & Associates to discuss their case and eligibility for disability insurance benefits.